not-a-duck-420/solver/README.md

  > pip install web3

 ## Installation
-Just download and save into a folder somewhere or run the following in terminal:
+Run the following comman in terminal to download the files into a folder
 > git clone https://github.com/not-a-duck-420/solver.git

 ## Running